Faculty of Arts

-First-order logic (FOL) is a logic that has been thoroughly investigated and is very well understood.
+First-order logic (FOL) has been thoroughly investigated in the last 130 years, and it is a very well understood logic.
 FOL gains its importance from its wide applicability and from its place on the landscape of logical calculi and formal languages.

 Some elements of classical logic are studied in the course Phil 120, which is a prerequisite for this course.
 (The prerequisite can be waived upon request in certain cases.)
-This course is a more detailed and more formal study of some of the same topics that were touched upon in Phil 120, together with new and more complex questions and methods from FOL as well as some first-order theories, which are concrete applications of FOL.
+This course is a more detailed and more formal study of some of the same topics that were touched upon in Phil 120, together with new and more complex questions and methods from FOL.
+For example, we start to look at some first-order theories, which are concrete applications of FOL.

 The course intends to develop and advance your understanding of some of the components of FOL along with their interactions.
-Among these components are the truth-functional connectives, the quantifiers, identity, proof systems and models.
-The course will enhance your ability to formalize more subtle and crafty natural language sentences.
-Toward the end of the term, you will have a chance to learn resolution, which is a widely-used proof system for FOL, and to glimpse at induction and set theory.
+Among these components are the truth-functional connectives, the quantifiers, the identity predicate, certain proof systems and models.
+The course will enhance your ability to formalize some subtle and crafty natural language sentences.
+Toward the end of the term, you will have a chance to learn about resolution, which is a quite practical proof system for FOL, and to take a glimpse at induction and set theory.